theunknowninfinite/848F_3D_Vision/Assignment_3/README.md

 ##  Note

 1. Sometimes the NeRF output can be blank.If that happens, killing and rerunning the program will give a output.
+2. The webpage that is the report can be found under the reports folder.